yiliaomsft/app-service-quickstart-docker-images/nginx-fpm/0.4/README.md

   1. Change base image to alpine:3.7, reduce size.
   2. Update version of nginx to 1.14.0.
   3. Update version of php to 7.2.7.
+  4. Update the conf of php-fpm, pass env parameters to php codes.
 - **Version 0.3**
   1. Add Xdebug.
   2. Update version of nginx to 1.13.11.